mPokornyETM/vs-code-wincc-oa-projects-viewer/docs/USER_GUIDE.md

 - **Open in New Window** - Open the project in a new VS Code window
 - **Open in Explorer** - Open the project directory in file explorer
 - **Show Project View** - Focus on the project in the tree view
+- **Unregister Project** - Remove the project from WinCC OA configuration (with confirmation)

 ### Toolbar Actions

 - **🔄 Refresh** - Manually refresh the project list
+- **🔍 Filter** - Open project filter for real-time search
 - **⚙️ Settings** - Open extension settings

+### Smart Filtering

+The extension provides powerful real-time filtering capabilities:

+#### Using the Filter
+1. Click the **🔍 Filter** icon in the toolbar
+2. Type your search term in the filter input
+3. See projects filtered in real-time across all categories
+4. Click the **✖** button or clear the input to show all projects

+#### Filter Features
+- **Real-time Results**: Projects are filtered as you type
+- **Cross-category Search**: Searches all project types simultaneously
+- **Case-insensitive**: Search works regardless of capitalization
+- **Partial Matching**: Find projects with partial name matches
+- **Hierarchy Preserved**: Maintains category structure during filtering

+### Project Registration

+The extension can discover and register new projects:

+#### Unregistered Projects
+- Automatically scans for projects not registered with WinCC OA
+- Shows discovered projects in the "⚠️ Not Registered" category
+- Provides visual indicators for projects needing attention

+#### Registration Methods
+1. **Individual Registration**:
+   - Right-click on directories in file explorer
+   - Select "Register Runnable Project" or "Register Sub-Project"
+   - Choose appropriate registration type based on project structure

+2. **Bulk Registration**:
+   - Right-click on "⚠️ Not Registered" category
+   - Select "Register All Unregistered Projects"
+   - Registers all discovered projects automatically

+#### Registration Validation
+- **Structure Checks**: Validates project directory structure
+- **Version Detection**: Automatically extracts WinCC OA version
+- **Duplicate Prevention**: Prevents re-registering existing projects
+- **Error Reporting**: Clear feedback on registration issues

 ## Project Information